apache/pulsar/site2/docs/reference-metrics.md

 ### Consumer metrics

-> Consumer metrics are only exposed when both `exposeTopicLevelMetricsInPrometheus` and `exposeConsumerLevelMetricsInPrometheus`
-> are set to true.
+> Consumer metrics are only exposed when both `exposeTopicLevelMetricsInPrometheus` and `exposeConsumerLevelMetricsInPrometheus` are set to `true`.

 All the consumer metrics are labelled with the following labels: